 Yet how any of the world’s greatest entrepreneurs made it out of school, a system which traditionally tells you information rather than exploring what could be, is a testament to their strength of character and potentially some of their greatest training.

 In light of this it is probably no surprise that some of the world’s most creative thinkers such as Bill Gates or Steve Jobs were dropouts.
-Sir Ken Robinson, TED Speaker, Author and a strong advocate for Artistic Expression in the education system, once stated that “creativity is the process of having original ideas that have value”.
+Sir Ken Robinson, a TED Speaker, Author and a strong advocate for Artistic Expression in the education system, once stated that “creativity is the process of having original ideas that have value”.

 However, our modern day education system does not support or encourage this behavior, an issues which Robinson discusses at great length during his TED talk “Do schools kill creativity?“, a talk that has resonated with many adults and has clocked up an impressive 13 Million views on Youtube.